tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-overview.md

 - VM allocation is region-dependent.
 Availability may vary across Azure regions, and the selection process adapts accordingly.
 - Best suited for critical workloads.
 This strategy is ideal when securing VMs is more important than optimizing for cost.

-Using the `capacityOptimized` allocation strategy, users can ensure that their workloads receive the necessary compute resources, even in situations where capacity constraints might otherwise prevent VM allocation.
+Users can ensure that their workloads receive the necessary compute resources, even in situations where capacity constraints might otherwise prevent VM allocation.

 #### Prioritized
 The `Prioritized` allocation strategy enables control over how VM sizes are allocated by defining a priority ranking. `Prioritized` allows for a more predictable allocation order based on preferred VM sizes.